Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Operator-SampleBuffer.md

 **Menu Path : Operator > Sampling > Sample Buffer**

-The Sample Buffer Operator allows you to fetch a structured buffer
+The Sample Buffer Operator enables you to fetch and sample a structured buffer.
+A structured buffer is a [GraphicsBuffer](https://docs.unity3d.com/ScriptReference/GraphicsBuffer.html) created using the [Structured](https://docs.unity3d.com/ScriptReference/GraphicsBuffer.Target.Structured.html) target.

 ## Operator settings